Tetralogy of Fallot (TOF) is a very common congenital heart disease that is characterized by four things as the name suggests:

 Once the patient is stabilized, further medical therapy is indicated.
 Asymptomatic infants usually require no medical therapy.
 The administration of intravenous propranolol has been described to alleviate the symptoms of severe cyanosis.
 Propranolol mechanism of action in this scenario is the relaxation of the infundibular muscle spasm that is responsible for the acute increase in the right ventricular outflow tract obstruction.
 The administration of intravenous prostaglandin E is indicated in patients with TOF and pulmonary atresia to maintain the patency of the ductus arteriosus.
 These medical therapies are only a bridge to definitive surgical repair.

 Early primary repair of TOF eliminates right ventricular outflow tract obstruction, which prevents right ventricular hypertrophy and cyanotic spells.
-Patients who have a very low birth weight, small and abnormal pulmonary arteries, multiple ventricular septal defects and other intracardiac malformations should not be provided a primary repair.
+Patients who have a very low birth weight, small and abnormal pulmonary arteries, multiple ventricular septal defects and other intracardiac malformations should not be provided with a primary repair.

 The ideal operation for the treatment of TOF includes the primary closure of the ventricular septal effect, the resection of the stenosed area of the infundibular muscle, and the relieve of the right ventricular outflow tract obstruction.
 Patients should be under cardiopulmonary bypass during the procedure.

-Patients who are not possible candidates for primary repair of TOF should undergo palliative surgery to relieve cyanosis and improve the quality of life.
+Patients who are not possible candidates for the primary repair of TOF should undergo palliative surgery to relieve cyanosis and improve the quality of life.
 The placement of a shunt between the subclavian artery and the pulmonary artery is successful in the relief of cyanosis and usually remains patent for years.

-Following factors increase the risk for early repair of tetralogy of Fallot (TOF):
+The following factors increase the risk for early repair of tetralogy of Fallot (TOF):

 - Pulmonary artery atresia